Écoutez la diffusion

 Finally we will (re)discover "drand", a distributed randomness open-source software that allows you to run your own, join an existing network or just query good quality public, verifiable, distributed randomness.
 We will briefly cover the existing League of Entropy behind the main existing drand network, what it's being used for and why public randomness should be treated as a public service.

-Yolan is an applied cryptographer delving into (and dwelling on) cryptography, secure coding, blockchains technologies and other fun things such as self-sovereign identities or digital currencies.
-He has previously spoken at Black Hat USA, BSidesLV, Cryptovillage, NorthSec, GopherConEU and DEF CON on topics including automation in cryptography, public keys vulnerabilities, elliptic curves, post-quantum cryptography, functional encryption, open source security, and more!
-He notably presented at FDTC the first known practical fault attack against the EdDSA signature scheme and orchestrated the full disclosure with the code of the CurveBall vulnerability.
+Yolan is an applied cryptographer at Protocol Labs delving into (and mostly dwelling on) cryptography, secure coding, and other fun things.
+He has previously spoken at Black Hat USA, BSidesLV, Cryptovillage, NorthSec, GopherConEU, and DEF CON on topics including automation in cryptography, public keys vulnerabilities, elliptic curves, post-quantum cryptography, functional encryption, open source security, distributed randomness, and more!
+He introduced the first practical fault attack against the EdDSA signature scheme and orchestrated the full disclosure with the code of the CurveBall vulnerability.
 Nowadays he's working on the distributed randomness project, drand, studying pairing-based cryptography, distributed key generation, and threshold systems.
 His most recent work was focused around Timelock Encryption.